substantia-innominata/sppp-github/README.md

 ## description

 The project has been created to learn HTML and CCS in practice.
-It is still at the stage of developing and constant improving in order to replace the old website (of my current workplace) in future.
+It is still at the stage of developing and constant improving in order to replace the old website (of my current workplace) in the future.

 ## requirements